Annual Report 2022-2023

 How is the Collaboration programme contributing to our Vision?

-Promoting networking and cooperation across the water value chain via its Working Groups, the Vision Leadership Teams and water stakeholders
+By promoting networking and cooperation across the water value chain via its Working Groups and the Vision Leadership Teams

 Activities 2022-2023

-Over the last year, the Water Europe Vision Leadership Teams and Working Groups have had regular meetings and have produced four papers, including white papers and technical reports.
+Over the last year, the Water Europe Vision Leadership Teams and Working Groups produced four papers, including white papers and technical reports.
 Additionally, two new white papers and technical reports are currently being prepared for publication by the Working Groups Water Beyond Europe and Water & Public Health.

 Highlights from the Working Groups